KeyLiza

-Kisita Elisabeth Massamba (born December 11, 1989), known by her stage name as Keyliza, DJ Queen of Beats or Q.O.B. is a German singer, dancer, DJ, composer, beatmaker and record producer based in Vancouver, Canada.
+Kisita Elisabeth Massamba (born December 11, 1989), known by her stage name Keyliza, DJ Queen of Beats or Q.O.B., is a German singer, dancer, DJ, composer, beatmaker and record producer based in Vancouver, Canada.
 She is best known for being a member of German R&B-pop group Sistanova.

-Earlier life
+Early life

-Massamba was born on December 11, 1990 in Hanau, Germany.
+Massamba was born on December 11, 1990, in Hanau, Germany.
 Both of her parents are from Angola and the Democratic Republic of Congo.
 Her mother was born in São Salvador, northern Angola (present day M'banza-Kongo) and she is a part of the Kingdom of Kongo.
 At the age of four she moved with her family to Frankfurt am Main.
 In 2001 she started getting piano, singing, jazz dancing & theater lessons at school & gospel choir and also started beatboxing in the school recess and malls where she discovered her passion to create music instrumentals Hip Hop Beats.

 She get her first attention to hip hop music and rap when she listens to Tupac Shakur, Bone Thugs N Harmony and Orishas.
 Since the age of 14 she creates and compose songs, instrumentals, soundtracks and theme music and which explains her other Pseudonym DJ Queen of Beats.

 Musical career

 2004–07: Warner Music and touring

 Kisita knows one band-mate since childhood and they were close friends.
 In a school club they sang, took jazz dance lessons and composed their own music.

 In 2004, they met the third member and created the group Black Supremes.

 The band went on to regional competitions and recorded demos.
 In 2005 they met the production team Noizemakers, which took the Black Supremes under the new name Sistanova under contract.
 In 2006, the band was signed to Warner Music Group.

-On September 21, 2007 they released their first single "Was ist los?" a dance-R&B song produced by Thomas Troelsen which entered the German Singles Chart at No. 76 and German Urban Charts at No. 24.
+On September 21, 2007, they released their first single "Was ist los?" a dance-R&B song produced by Thomas Troelsen which entered the German Singles Chart at No. 76 and German Urban Charts at No. 24.
 The video premiere was on VIVA Germany and MTV Germany.